How to Choose the Best Obedience Training for Your Dog and See Results Fast

 If you live in an apartment or have limited outdoor space, indoor puppy training can be a challenge.
 To keep your pup occupied and engaged, provide them with plenty of chew toys and puzzle games.
 Kong toys filled with peanut butter or treats can help keep your pup busy while you’re away, and rope toys can satisfy their natural urge to chew.
 You can also create an obstacle course indoors using cones and other objects to stimulate your pup mentally.

-In conclusion, choosing the best obedience training for your dog requires research, patience, and dedication.
+In closing, choosing the best obedience training for your dog requires research, patience, and dedication.
 By following these tips and finding the right method for your pup, you’ll see results fast and have a well-trained companion for life.

 At what age should I begin obedience training for my dog?